hepnos/HEPnOS-Autotuning/theta/README.md

 and invoke `job.qsub` as a regular bash script rather than passing it to `qsub`.
 The `job.qsub` script invokes `aprun` to deploy HEPnOS on 2 nodes, then it call another `aprun` to execute the HEPnOS dataloader application on 2 other nodes.
-When this second `aprun` completes, it calls `aprun` once more one 1 node to send a message to HEPnOS to make it shut down.
+When this second `aprun` completes, it calls `aprun` again to start the parallel event processing benchmark if requested, and finally it calls `aprun` once more one 1 node to send a message to HEPnOS to make it shut down.